nadyawilliams/rtd-tutorial/docs/source/installation/usage.rst

 right after you create it.
 To see the build logs,
-click on the :guilabel:`Your documentation is building` link on the :term:`project home`, or alternatively navigate to the "Builds" page,
+click on the :guilabel:`Your documentation is building` link on the :term:`project home`, or alternatively navigate to the :guilabel:`Builds` page,

 Button
 -------